INCA QUARRY TRAIL TO MACHU PICHU

-If you wish you book it in advance, you can do it, but it is not necessary for here there is no entry limit.
-On its contrary, it is unlimited.
-Yes, foreplan without despairing because dates are movable too, as long as you arrive in Machu Picchu on the right date.
+If you wish, you book it in advance, you can do it, but it is not necessary for here there is no entry limit.
+On the contrary, it is unlimited.
+Yes, foreplay without despairing because dates are movable too, as long as you arrive in Machu Picchu on the right date.

 There is no way to guarantee no altitude sickness with only a day or two days in Cusco.
 It is a big mistake to rush over the mountain hikes without being not even slightly acclimatized.
-Instead, take some time on short Cusco city tours and walking at a slow pace.
-However, a slow and gradual ascent is not always possible, so certain medication can help it to prevent such as acetazolamide or others under doctors’ medication.
-Tour guides and the companies carry an oxygen bottle for helping the lack of oxygen as well as a basic first aid kid.
+Instead, take some time on short Cusco city tours and walk at a slow pace.
+However, a slow and gradual ascent is not always possible, so certain medications can help it to prevent such as acetazolamide or others under doctors’ medication.
+Tour guides and companies carry an oxygen bottle for helping with the lack of oxygen as well as a basic first aid kid.

 TOUR TO THE QUARRY TRAILS

 For a more enjoyable walk to the Inca quarry trail, the best option is to pick up a tour operator.
 It is a 4-day package including Machu Picchu and is available year-round.
 Also, this is your second chance to hike if you missed the classic Inca trail hike and Inca trail ruins.

 WHAT TO EXPECT ON THE INCA QUARRY TRAIL

 The first big difference is that you won´t see as many people as on the famous Inca trail walking the same route.
 It may be you will be the only group and have the landscape all to yourself.